 Need more ideas?
 Mary from Barefeet in the Kitchen has a ton of fun waffle topping options, from sweet to savory!

 These fabulous Belgian waffles pair well with a variety of breakfast sides.
-Below are some of my go-to sides to pair with a waffle breakfast.
+Below are some of my go-to sides:

 - Hash browns or breakfast potatoes.
 Always a favorite!